 Prior to generation of the package configuration file, assemble the following package configuration data.
-The parameter names given below are the names that appear in SAM.
+The parameter names given below are the names that appear in Serviceguard Manager.
 The names coded in the ASCII cluster configuration file appear at the end of each entry.
 The following parameters must be identified and entered on the worksheet for each package:

-Package Name
+Package name

 The name of the package.
 The package name must be unique in the cluster.
 It is used to start, stop, modify, and view the package.
-In the ASCII package configuration file, this parameter is PACKAGE_NAME.
+In the ASCII package configuration file, this parameter is PACKAGE NAME.

-The package name can be from 1 to 40 characters.
+In the package ASCII file, the package name can be from 1 to 39 characters.
 It must not contain any of the following illegal characters: space, slash (/), backslash(\), and asterisk ().
 All other characters are legal.